inpho/topic-explorer/_sources/intro.rst.txt

         More details on topic modeling.
     |topicexplorer launch|_
         More details on the visualization interfaces.
+    |topicexplorer notebook|_
+        More details on the notebook interface.

 .. |topicexplorer init| replace:: ``topicexplorer init``
 .. _topicexplorer init: init.html